Esukhia/derge-kangyur-old/README.md

 In case you find errors, kindly to do a pull request with corrections.

+## Technical details

+The files are UTF16-LE with BOM. `git` doesn't recognize them as text but you can still diff them with the trick exposed [here](https://stackoverflow.com/a/1300928/2560906).

 # License

 This work is a mechanical reproduction of a Public Domain work, and as such is also in the Public Domain.